jmonto55/CR-trials-mobile-menu/README.md

 ### Usage

-To run the project, open index.html with your preferred web browser or open it with a live server from your code editor, I recommend using [Live Server by Ritwick Dey](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+To run the project, open index.html with your preferred web browser or open it with a live server from your code editor.

 ## 👥 Author <a name="author"></a>